 How Social Security Numbers are Assigned

-The Social Security number consists of nine (9) digits, usually written in the format – 1 2 3 – 4 5 – 6 7 8 9.
-The first three digits of a social security number denote the area (or State) where the original Social Security number application was filed.
+The Social Security number consists of nine (9) digits, usually written in the format 123-45-6789.
+The first three digits denote the area (or State) where the original Social Security number application was filed.

 Each area’s group number (middle two (2) digits) ranges from 01 to 99 but is not assigned in consecutive order.
-For administrative reasons, group numbers issued first consist of the ODD numbers from 01 through 09 and then EVEN numbers from 10 through 98, within each area number allocated to a State.
+For administrative reasons, the group numbers issued first consist of the odd numbers from 01 through 09 and then the even numbers from 10 through 98, within each area allocated to a State.

 After all numbers in group 98 of a particular area have been issued, the EVEN Groups 02 through 08 are used, followed by ODD Groups 11 through 99.

-Within each group, the serial numbers (last four (4) digits) run consecutively from 0001 through 9999.
+Within each group, the serial numbers (the last four digits) run consecutively from 0001 through 9999.

-The chart below shows how Group numbers are assigned:
+The chart below shows how Group numbers were assigned before randomization:

 • ODD – 01, 03, 05, 07, 09——EVEN – 10 to 98